MuFaraz/translation_api/Readme.md

 php artisan serve
 ```

-> 🔐 JWT Auth is used.
-Sanctum is removed.
+> JWT Auth is used

 ### 🧪 Run Tests
 ```bash